 Research Fellow

-David Little will be exploring protestant contributions to religious liberty in colonial America before the Founding for the Christianity and Freedom Project.
-He is a research fellow at the Berkley Center.
-He retired in 2009 as T.J.
-Dermot Dunphy Professor of the Practice in Religion, Ethnicity, and International Conflict at Harvard Divinity School, and as an associate at the Weatherhead Center for International Affairs at Harvard University.
-Until the summer of 1999, he was senior scholar in Religion, Ethics and Human Rights at the United States Institute of Peace in Washington, DC.
+David Little, a research fellow at Georgetown University’s Berkley Center, is a leading authority on the history of religious freedom, ethics and human rights, and religion and conflict resolution.
+Little retired in 2009 as T.J.
+Dermot Dunphy Professor of the Practice in Religion, Ethnicity, and International Conflict at Harvard Divinity School and as an associate at the Weatherhead Center for International Affairs at Harvard University.
+Until summer 1999, he was senior scholar in religion, ethics, and human rights at the United States Institute of Peace (USIP).
 From 1996 to 1998, he was member of the Advisory Committee to the State Department on Religious Freedom Abroad.
-Little is the author or co-author of several volumes in the USIP series on religion, nationalism, and intolerance, and has edited two recently published volumes: Religion and Nationalism in Iraq: A Comparative Perspective (2007), with Donald K. Swearer, and Peacemakers in Action: Profiles of Religion in Conflict Resolution (2007).
+Little’s publications include several volumes in the USIP series on religion, nationalism, and intolerance, as well Religion and Nationalism in Iraq: A Comparative Perspective (2007, with Donald K. Swearer), and Peacemakers in Action: Profiles of Religion in Conflict Resolution (2007).
+Little was also a part of the Christianity and Freedom Project headed by the Berkley Center's Religious Freedom Project.